Federal Government Grants

 NRCS Environmental Quality Incentives Program (EQIP)

 Provides financial and technical assistance to agricultural producers in order to address natural resource concerns and deliver environmental benefits.
 Practices eligible for incentives include organic transitions, integrated pest management, livestock fencing, irrigation, high tunnels, and energy projects.
+Note that EQIP now has an advance payment option (as opposed to only paying through reimbursement) for historically underserved producers – see more information on this option here.
 Applications are generally accepted on a rolling basis.

 NRCS Conservation Stewardship Program (CSP)